 Administration.
 Our 2019 Plan is expected to be administered by our compensation committee, or by our board of directors acting in place of our compensation committee.
-Subject to the terms and conditions of the

-2019 Plan, the compensation committee will have the authority, among other things, to select the persons to whom awards may be granted, construe and interpret our 2019 Plan as well as to determine the terms of such awards and prescribe, amend and rescind the rules and regulations relating to the plan or any award granted thereunder.
+Subject to the terms and conditions of the 2019 Plan, the compensation committee will have the authority, among other things, to select the persons to whom awards may be granted, construe and interpret our 2019 Plan as well as to determine the terms of such awards and prescribe, amend and rescind the rules and regulations relating to the plan or any award granted thereunder.
 The 2019 Plan provides that the board or compensation committee may delegate its authority, including the authority to grant awards, to one or more executive officers to the extent permitted by applicable law, provided that awards granted to non-employee directors may only be determined by our board of directors.

 Eligibility.
 Our 2019 Plan provides for the grant of awards to our employees, directors, consultants, independent contractors and advisors.
-No non-employee director may receive awards under our 2019 Plan that, when combined with cash compensation received for services as a non-employee director, exceed \$500,000 in a calendar year or \$1,000,000 in the calendar year of his or her initial services as a non-employee director with us.
+No non-employee director may receive awards under our 2019 Plan that exceed \$ in a calendar year or \$ in the calendar year of his or her initial services as a non-employee director with us.

 Options.
 The 2019 Plan provides for the grant of both incentive stock options intended to qualify under Section 422 of the Code, and non-statutory stock options to purchase shares of our common stock at a stated exercise price.
 Incentive stock options may only be granted to employees, including officers and directors who are also employees.
 The exercise price of stock options granted under the 2019 Plan must be at least equal to the fair market value of our common stock on the date of grant.
 Incentive stock options granted to an individual who holds, directly or by attribution, more than ten percent of the total combined voting power of all classes of our capital stock must have an exercise price of at least 110% the fair market value of our common stock on the date of grant.
-Subject to stock splits, dividends, recapitalizations or similar events, no more than 22,000,000 shares may be issued pursuant to the exercise of incentive stock options granted under the 2019 Plan
+Subject to stock splits, dividends, recapitalizations or similar events, no more than shares may be issued pursuant to the exercise of incentive stock options granted under the 2019 Plan.